nathants/go-dynamolock/readme.md

 manipulation of external state while the lock is held is subject to concurrent updates depending on maxAge, heartbeatInterval, and caller clock drift.

-in practice, a small heartbeatInterval, a large maxAge, and reasonable clock drift should be safe.
+in practice, a small heartbeatInterval, a large maxAge, and reasonable clock drift should be [safe](https://en.wikipedia.org/wiki/Lease_(computer_science)).

 prefer to store data within the lock when possible.